 \section{A reasonable family of ranking methods}

-Our proposal for ranking in incomplete round-robin tournaments requires two inputs: the \emph{score vector} $\mathbf{p}$ and the symmetric \emph{matches matrix} $\mathbf{M}$.
+Our proposal for ranking in incomplete round-robin tournaments requires two inputs: the \emph{points vector} $\mathbf{p}$ and the symmetric \emph{matches matrix} $\mathbf{M}$.
 In particular, $p_i$ is the number of points for team $i$, whereas $m_{ij}$ equals the number of matches between teams $i$ and $j$.

-The methods are based on the \emph{normalized score vector} $\mathbf{s}$ with its entries summing up to zero.
+The methods are based on the \emph{normalised points vector} $\mathbf{s}$ with its entries summing up to zero.
 This is straightforward in sports where a win plus a loss is equivalent to two draws since wins can be awarded by $\alpha > 0$, draws by zero, and losses by $-\alpha < 0$.
 But some sports do not follow this symmetric setting, mainly because of the three points rule, which has become the standard in soccer: wins earn three points, draws earn one point, and losses earn zero points.
 It has many deficiencies from a theoretical point of view, for instance, reversing all results does not necessarily reverse the ranking and the number of total points allocated depends not only on the number of matches played.
 But teams should be definitely ranked even in these leagues.